Welcome Home

 Join your classmates at the Hornet Hospitality Table!
 Complimentary coffee, hot chocolate and breakfast bars will be available for guests from 9 a.m.-12 p.m. by the Weimer K. Hicks Center.
 Please note that food and beverage will not be adjusted based on dietary preferences and restrictions.

-Please note that the schedule is subject to change until registration opens in mid-September.
+Please note that the schedule is subject to change until registration opens in September.
 Details on pre-registration requirements and event pricing will be available at a later time.

 = Pre-registration required